realbakari/Bakari-Mustafa-Site/uses.md

 **iPhone 15 Pro Max**
 - Primary communication device for community management
-- Great camera for capturing moments at NAA events and camps
+- Strong camera for documenting NAA events and camps
 - Long battery life essential for full-day programs
 - ProRAW for better photo quality when documenting our work